Wild Camping in France

 The Good

-• These are generally quite easy to find, and often offer great camping spots with benches for cooking / eating and sometimes toilets!
-Most of the times we followed a picnic sign we ended up in a secluded spot that was generally quiet after 20h00.
+These are generally quite easy to find, and often offer great camping spots with benches for cooking / eating and sometimes toilets!
+Every time we followed a picnic sign, we ended up in a secluded spot, quiet after 20h00.

 The Bad